dapperlabs/dapper-supported-transactions/purchase-nft-direct/README.md

 # Purchase NFT (Direct)

-This transcation purchases an NFT from a dapp directly (i.e. **not** on a peer-to-peer marketplace).
+This transaction purchases an NFT from a dapp directly (i.e. **not** on a peer-to-peer marketplace).

-This tranaction should be used in conjunction with an NFT reservation system that can reserve an NFT specifically for the buyer before this transaction is signed as a means of ensuring it is available for purchase by the specific buyer in this transaction.
+This transaction should be used in conjunction with an NFT reservation system that can reserve an NFT specifically for the buyer before this transaction is signed as a means of ensuring it is available for purchase by the specific buyer in this transaction.
 Direct purchase of NFTs from dapps without reservation is not recommended as it introduces a variety of security and usability concerns.